acsicuib/YAFS/README.md

 Acknowledgment
 --------------

-Authors acknowledge financial support through grant project ORDCOT with number TIN2017-88547-P (AEI/FEDER, UE)
+- Authors acknowledge financial support through grant project ORDCOT with number TIN2017-88547-P (AEI/FEDER, UE)
+- Thanks to the small community of contributors who have been improving the code and providing new suggestions over the years.

 REFERENCES